RNLB William Bennett: Service

-William Bennett’s first two service both proved to start the list of unsuccessful launches.
+William Bennett's first two service both proved to start the list of unsuccessful launches.
 The first was on 27 October 1887 she went to help a 3,000 ton steamship called the Dundee, from Dundee which had run aground.
 The ship and its cargo of grain had floated free in a floodtide before the lifeboat arrived.
 The second, on 23 June 1888 was to the Tay of Glasgow and once again the lifeboat failed to provide a service.

 Successful launch

 The first successful service took place on 20 September 1892 when she went to assist local fishermen and she saved the lives of four men.

 The second launch of the William Bennett took place on 16 August 1894 and was a joint success along with Sheringham's private lifeboat Augusta.
 The local fishing fleet had been caught up in rough seas which had risen unexpectedly.
 Almost twenty of the boats needed help.
 William Bennett was launched in eight minutes and went out to assist the fleet collecting the fishermen whilst leaving their boats at anchor outside the breakers.
 The lifeboat was so overloaded with rescued men that the Augusta was launched and used to help transport the men back to Sheringham.

 The lifeboat's fourth and final service was on 11 September 1903.
 The service was also William Bennetts severest test.
 The lifeboat was launched in a gale force sea.
 The steam yacht Asteroid of London had already been subject to one lifeboat launch by the Blakeney lifeboat, but no help was required at that time.
 Now the crew of the yacht had raised a distress signal.
 The Wells lifeboat was already at service to another ship in Holkham Bay, and the Blakeney boat had still not returned to station.
 The call came to Sheringham and the lifeboat was launched into a raging sea.
 The lifeboat was double manned in anticipation of the heavy pulling that would be need in the blowing gale.
 Not long after she had been at sea, a large wave crashed over the lifeboat which tore two of her oars away.
 The crew rowed on until she was a mile out where she then hoisted her sails.
 When they reached the Asteroid two of the crew went aboard to assist the yacht whose machinery had broken down.
 The yacht was taken into tow and was to be taken to Great Yarmouth.
-Just of Sheringham the lifeboat took on supplies and the two set of for Yarmouth.
+Just off Sheringham the lifeboat took on supplies and the two set of for Yarmouth.
 By the time the lifeboat had reached Cockle lightship the yacht had managed to repair her machinery and was able to complete her journey to Yarmouth under her own steam.
-The lifeboat and its very tired crew returned to Sheringham in the early ours of 12 September.
+The lifeboat and its very tired crew returned to Sheringham in the early hours of 12 September.